cefet-rj-dal/harbinger/examples/anomalies/han_autoenc_variational_ed.md

-# Overview
+variational autoencoder (VAE) (encode-decode): A variational autoencoder (VAE) learns a probabilistic latent space and reconstructs windows; high reconstruction error (and uncertainty) signals anomalies.
+Errors are summarized and thresholded using `harutils()`.

-This Rmd demonstrates anomaly detection with a variational autoencoder (`han_autoencoder(..., autoenc_variational_ed, ...)`).
+Objectives: This Rmd demonstrates anomaly detection with a variational autoencoder (`han_autoencoder(..., autoenc_variational_ed, ...)`).
 The VAE learns a probabilistic latent space; reconstruction error (and uncertainty) can indicate anomalies.
 Steps: load packages/data, visualize, define the architecture/epochs, fit, detect, evaluate, and plot.

 ``` r